shah314/knapsack/README.md

 <b>Cite this code:</b>
 <pre>
 @misc{shah2014bknapsack,
-  title={Branch and Bound for the 0/1 Knapsack Problem}, author={Shah, Shalin}, year={2014}
+  title={Branch and Bound for the 0/1 Knapsack Problem using Lagrangian Relaxation}, author={Shah, Shalin}, year={2014}
 }